-• NCTCOG has gathered information and studies on bacterial source tracking (BST), organizations that are currently conducting BST and maintaining DNA libraries, and possible sources of funding.
+- NCTCOG has gathered information and studies on bacterial source tracking (BST), organizations that are currently conducting BST and maintaining DNA libraries, and possible sources of funding. - NCTCOG has also hosted two BST presentations, one as a standalone webinar and the other as part of a regularly scheduled TMDL Monitoring Coordination Forum meeting.